 (b) in accordance with the data standards;

-request a data holder to disclose some or all of the CDR data that relates to one or more products that are offered by the data holder.
+request a data holder to disclose some or all of the CDR data that relates to one or more products that are offered by or on behalf of the data holder.

 Note: These rules will progressively permit product data requests to be made to a broader range of data holders within the banking sector, and in relation to a broader range of CDR data, according to the timetable set out in Part 6 of Schedule 3.